 Vanessa’s interest in how children learn to read and how to best teach them to read fascinated her.
 Consequently, she earned a Reading endorsement from the University of Georgia in 2009.

 When asked about her dreams for the future, Vanessa would always respond, “to write a book.”
 But, she could never pin-point the genre or audience.
-In 2010, while exercising at the gym, Vanessa mistakenly (how many of you know it wasn’t a mistake?) turned the TV channel to the 700 Club.
+Vanessa’s creative endeavors launched a new meaning in 2010, while exercising at the gym.
+She mistakenly (how many of you know it wasn’t a mistake?) turned the TV channel to the 700 Club.
 A conversation about how “God knows us and knows us by name,” quickly gained her attention.
 God spoke to Vanessa and she went home to write the first of many motivational stories for children.
 Additionally, her love of music inspired her to write songs to accompany several of her writing projects.

 Vanessa’s book launch celebration for her book, Mama, I Want to See God, was held on March 1, 2014 at the Wesley Chapel-William C. Brown Library in Decatur, Georgia.
 Vanessa spoke on the theme: Literature and Libraries: Influencing Children’s Lives through Life Lesson Stories.